 Since 2002, we have pioneered an educational initiative called Sound Learning.
 Its aim is to make educational books available in audio formats, thereby improving access to the curriculum for pupils with a physical or leaning disability, long term condition, or mental illness which affects how they read or hold a book.

 Today, Listening Books is at the forefront of audiobook technology.
 We launched our internet streaming service in 2005, shortly followed by an MP3 CD service in 2007.
 Then in early 2010 we introduced audiobook downloads in partnership with OverDrive.
-This has continued to give our members enormous quality, convenience and choice.
+This has continued to give our members enormous quality, convenience and choice, and with the addition of access to Pressreader in 2021 and all the magazines and newspapers in audio format available, members now have more choice than ever.